William H. Boyle: American Civil War

 William was born on November 13, 1836, at New Utrecht, Brooklyn as the son of Nathaniel Boyle and Margaret L. Stillwell Boyle.
-He enlisted in the 5th New York Independent Light Artillery in January 19, 1862.
+He enlisted in the 5th New York Independent Light Artillery on January 19, 1862.
 Promoted to 1st Lieutenant, he served under George Crook and Philip Sheridan, receiving praise from both of them during his service.
 Boyle was promoted to Major in 1865 and participated at the battles of Harpers Ferry, Lynchburg and Cedar Creek.

 Indian wars

 Boyle continued to serve in the United States Army, being made a Second Lieutenant and sent to the Umatilla Indian Reservation from 1869 to 1871 as an agent.
 Initially dispatched to deal with the Yavapai War in 1872, he returned to the Department of the Columbia to fight in the Modoc War as an Adjutant and Field Quartermaster until 1873.
 In 1877, Boyle was given command of Fort Lapwai and began negotiations with Chief Joseph to prevent war with the Nez Perce.
 Elsewhere, he participated in conflicts with the Bannocks and the Northern Paiutes until June 1884 when he was transferred to Fort Sidney and Fort Randall.
-In 1883, as Boyle was prepared for promotion to Captain, efforts on trying to find Boyle's date of birth remained in mystery as by 1895, it ranged from 1832 to 1838.
+In 1883, as Boyle was prepared for promotion to captain, efforts on trying to find Boyle's date of birth remained in mystery as by 1895, it ranged from 1832 to 1838.